 Worth getting out of bed for

 With such a central location, this hotel is one for the rovers.
 Most guests make the most of the concierge team, who are only too willing to spill the city's best kept secrets.
 If you do find yourself lingering after breakfast, make your way up to the roof terrace.
-On the ground floor, there’s a small but well-curated boutique stocked with clothes, city guides, Moleskine notebooks and the same bath products you’ll find in your room (made by the son of a local pharmacist).
-Ergon Agora, the deli-restaurant that provides the food at breakfast, is right next door, too.
+On the ground floor, you'll find The Modernist Shop, a small but well-curated boutique stocked with clothes, city guides, Moleskine notebooks and the same bath products you’ll find in your room (made by the son of a local pharmacist).

 Beyond the door, you’ve got the whole of Greece’s second city to explore – and you’ll find it isn’t wanting in the history department.
 One of the best ways to immerse yourself in its sometimes turbulent past is on abike tour, which can be arranged at reception.
 The bikes will be dropped off at the hotel and you’ll be advised on the best routes to take, ensuring you pass key sights like the White Tower – the city’s most famous landmark – and the old port.
 If it’s reverence you’re after, take a gander at some of the city’s many churches – highlights include the Church of St Demetrius and Church of Hagia Sophia, one of the oldest in the city.
 If you want to dig even deeper into the past, head to the Archaeological Museum, which traces Macedonia’s history from prehistoric times to late antiquity.
 Once you’ve had your fill of the old, see how the new generation compares at the Macedonian Museum of Contemporary Art.